Baked Chicken Nuggets

 Instructions

-- Drizzle the oil over the chicken nuggets then put them in the oven.
-Bake for 20 minutes, broiling the last 5 minutes to brown the tops.2 teaspoons oil
+- Spray a little oil over the chicken nuggets, then put them in the oven.
+Bake for 20 minutes, until they are cooked through.
+TIP: broiling for the last 5 minutes helps to brown the tops!Spray olive oil

 What size pieces should I cut the nuggets?